 Tarangire national park is often visited in combination with Serengeti or Ngorongoro.
 Unlike these parks, Tarangire lies relatively close to Arusha and is also the only national park in the area where you can spot a large variety of animals, including many predators.
 This makes Tarangire the perfect national park for a daytrip as well.

 It’s also a quite large the national park and covers an area of approximately 2,850 square kilometers (1,100 square miles.)
 Tarangire national park derived its name from the long serving river that crosses the park in the middle called the Tarangire River.
-The river acts as the primary source of water for wildlife in the park and also the variation of the park ecosystem.
+The river acts as the primary source of water for wildlife in the park, which is also one of the reasons of the large variety in the parks ecosystem.

 Tarangire is a great national park to spot wildlife, but also one of Tanzania’s finest birding destinations with more than 500 species recorded.